mercadopago/devsite-docs/plugins_sdks/plugins/woocommerce/introduction.en.md

 >
 > Note
 >
-> Check out the [Smart Checkout documentation](https://www.mercadopago.com.ar/developers/en/guides/payments/web-payment-checkout/introduction/) to learn more about all its characteristics and functionalities.
+> Check out the [Checkout Mercado Pago documentation](https://www.mercadopago.com.ar/developers/en/guides/payments/web-payment-checkout/introduction/) to learn more about all its characteristics and functionalities.

 ### Next steps